jindong-pan/jindong-pan.github.io/README.md

 # James 3:17-18.
 This wisdom is described as first being pure, then peace-loving, considerate, submissive, full of mercy and good fruit, impartial, and sincere.
-Peacemakers who sow in peace are said to reap a harvest of righteousness.
+Peacemakers who sow in peace are said t[...]

 * [My church](https://eccseattle.org/zw/home-zw/)
 * [Daily bible study](https://bibleplan.github.io/)